 Amy Lucy Lockheart, Minnesota

-Residing in Minnesota with her husband and three children, Amy has always had an appreciation and interest in photography but it was her children who inspired her to pursue photography as a form of expression.
-Fortunate to be able to call photography both a passion and a profession, Amy divides her time between her own children’s photography business, her role as Product Editor for Click Magazine, coordinating the programming for Click Away, and instructing Shooting 101: First Steps With A DSLR.
-Shooting with a Nikon D4 and varying prime lenses, her first priority is capturing the fleeting moments of childhood.
+Residing in Minnesota with her husband and four children, Amy has always had an appreciation for photography but it was her children who inspired her to pursue photography.
+Fortunate to be able to call photography both a passion and a profession, Amy divides her time between her role as Senior Editor for Click Magazine and coordinating the programming for Click Away.
+Shooting with a Nikon D4 and a variety of prime lenses, her first priority is capturing the fleeting moments of childhood.
 Picnicking in a state park with her family is the perfect way to spend her day off but she also enjoys collecting quotes, the beach, compassionate people, and watermelon.